CheesyModz/MALProfileDiscordBot/README.md

 Allows you to flex your MAL profile to your friend's on discord.

+# How to use
+Once you have everything set up, type the command `??mal username`

+For example `??mal CheeseyModz`

 # How to install and run (Windows Users)
 1. Download python